Julie-Montague/Zindi-Maize-Price-Prediction-Challenge/README.md

     %% Workflow for training & submission

-    A((Start)) --> B[Make sure to save the files as shown in the repo structure section] B --> C[pip install -r requirements.txt]
+    A((Start)) --> B[Make sure to save the files as shown in the repo structure section] B --> C{Rerun full pipeline}
-    C --> D{Rerun full pipeline}
-    D -- Yes --> E[Run Modelling_Final.ipynb.The best models will be saved in terms of the lowest RMSE AND MAE.if a new model generates a better performance than the previously chosen best model, change the model path manually in the Submission_Final notebook to reference the new models]
+    C -- Yes --> D[Run Modelling_Final.ipynb.The best models will be saved in terms of the lowest RMSE AND MAE.if a new model generates a better performance than the previously chosen best model, change the model path manually in the Submission_Final notebook to reference the new models]
-    D -- No  --> F[Run Submission_Final.ipynb : Use pre-saved best models to generate final submission file]
+    C -- No  --> E[Run Submission_Final.ipynb : Use pre-saved best models to generate final submission file]

     %% Final submission
+    D --> E
-    E --> F
+    E --> F((Done))
-    F --> G((Done))
 ```